davidweber411/javafx-SimpleJavaFxApplicationBase/README.md

 This library contains functions that simplify the development of JavaFX applications.<br>

-- <b>Common Dialogs</b><br>
-  Including information-, warning-, error-, confirmation- and input dialogs.

-- <b>Complex Dialogs</b><br>
+- <b>Powerful dialog API</b><br>
-  Create complex .fxml file based dialogs.<br>
-  Pass and retrieve arguments without any effort.
+  Create complex .fxml file based dialogs.
+Pass and retrieve arguments without any effort.<br>

-- <b>Standard CRUD operations</b><br>
-  Create, read, update and delete every entity/entities.<br>
+  Profit from predefined common information-, warning-, error-, confirmation- and input dialogs.<br>

+- <b>Powerful database API</b><br>
+  Perform standard CRUD operations on every entity/entities.
 No need for writing boilerplate code anymore.<br>
-  Make use of a simple but powerful finding API using the builder pattern.<br>
+  Make use of a simple but very powerful finding API using the builder pattern.<br>
-  The complete CRUD API is built on top of the Hibernate API - feel free to use it with every database, that is supported by
+  The complete CRUD API is built on top of the Hibernate API - feel free to use it with every database, that is supported by Hibernate.<br>
-  Hibernate.

 - <b>Testing suite</b><br>